Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 More results exist for non-classical algorithms.
 In~\cite{PaixaoHST17}, the strong-selection weak-mutation process from biology is regarded under an algorithmic perspective.
 It is shown that when setting the two parameters of this algorithm right, then it optimizes the $\cliff_d$ function, $d = \omega(\log n)$, in time $(n/\Omega(1))^d$, which is faster than the \oea by a factor of $\exp(\Omega(d))$.
 It also optimizes the slightly artificial function with high probability in time $O(n^{2.5})$, whereas the \oea takes weakly exponential time.
-In~\cite{LissovoiOW19}, a runtime analysis of the move-acceptance hyper-heuristic (MAHH) is performed.
+In~\cite{LissovoiOW23}, a runtime analysis of the move-acceptance hyper-heuristic (MAHH) is performed.
 This can be seen as a variant of the Metropolis algorithm, where the probability of accepting an inferior solution is an algorithm parameter independent of the degree of inferiority.
 If this probability is chosen sufficiently small, then the MAHH optimizes all \cliff functions in time $O(n^3)$, significantly beating all other results on this function class.
-For the $\jump_k$ function, however, only a runtime guarantee of $O(n^{2k-1} / k)$ was proven.
-We note that aging as used in artificial immune systems can also lead to non-elitism and has been shown to speed-up leaving local optima, see, e.g.,~\cite{OlivetoS14,CorusOY20,CorusOY21}.
+For the $\jump_k$ function, however, the MAHH is not very effective.
+For all $k = o(\sqrt n)$ and all values of the acceptance parameter~$p$, a lower bound of $\Omega(\frac{n^{2k-1}}{(2k-1)!})$ was proven in~\cite{DoerrDLS23}.
+We note that aging as used in artificial immune systems can also lead to non-elitism and has been shown to speed-up leaving local optima, see, e.g.,~\cite{OlivetoS14,CorusOY20,CorusOY21foga,CorusOY21tec}.
 Since the concept of aging has not found many applications in heuristic search outside the small area of artificial immune systems used as optimizers, we omit a detailed discussion.
 Finally, we note that restarts obviously lead to algorithms that can be called non-elitist.
 We also discuss these not further since we view them, similar as parallel run or racing techniques, rather as mechanisms to be added to basic optimization heuristics.
 Overall, these examples prove that non-elitism can be helpful, but from their sparsity in the large amount of research on randomized search heuristics, their specificity, and their sometimes still high runtimes, we would not interpret them as strong indication for trying non-elitist approaches early.